allenfrostline/hexo-theme-nella/README.md

 - Consistent in colors and comments systems (e.g. gitment & gitalk, which Apollo didn't have)
 - Academic in fonts

+In general, the theme supports features including but not limited to:

+- Local search
+- Customizable independent pages: About, Tags, Categories, etc.
+- Mathjax ($\LaTeX$) and Flowcharts
+- Background music
+- RSS

-### Configuration
+## Configuration

-For theme configuration, please go to Apollo's readme file, where most settings here are inherited from.
+For theme configuration, please go to Apollo's readme file, from which inherited most settings of Nella.

-### License
+## License

 MIT